Super Facts & Figures

 100% of eligible after-tax contributions released to you tax free

-85% of eligible before tax contributions taxed at your marginal tax rate, less a 30% tax offset.
-The ATO will withhold tax on the released amount – this will be at 17% if the ATO doesn’t know your marginal tax rate
+85% of eligible before tax contributions taxed at your marginal tax rate, less a 30% First Home Super Saver tax offset.
+The ATO will withhold tax on the released amount – this will be at 17% if the ATO is unable to estimate your expected marginal tax rate.

-Associated earnings (deemed) taxed at your marginal tax rate, less a 30% tax offset.
-The ATO will withhold tax on the released amount – this will be at 17% if the ATO doesn’t know your marginal tax rate
+Associated earnings (deemed) taxed at your marginal tax rate, less a 30% First Home Super Saver tax offset.
+The ATO will withhold tax on the released amount – this will be at 17% if the ATO is unable to estimate your expected marginal tax rate.

-Once you’ve received your released amount, you’ll need to:
+Once you’ve received your released amount, you must:

-• enter into a contract to buy or build your home within period beginning 14 days before, and ending 12 months after the day you make the valid request for release (unless an extension applies).
+• enter into a contract to buy or build your first home no earlier than 90 days before, and within 12 months after you made a valid withdrawal request.
+Extensions may apply.

-• move into your new home as soon as practicable and live in it for at least 6 of the first 12 months after you’ve moved in.
+• move into your new home as soon as practicable and live in it for at least 6 of the first 12 months.

 If you don’t end up buying a home, there are a few things you can do, including:

-• keep the released amount and pay the First Home Super Saver Tax which is equal to 20% of the assessable amount withdrawn.
+• keep the released amount and pay the First Home Super Saver Tax which is equal to 20% of your assessable FHSSS released amounts.